 Why have procedures?
-Some would answer this question by providing very long lists of reasons why, these lists sometimes aren’t useful.
+Some would answer this question by providing very long lists of reasons why for having procedures.
+These lists sometimes aren’t useful.
 They are too long to really remember and absorb, plus there is too much overlap and redundancy.
-Here are four very basic reasons that demonstrate why we should develop procedures to document important process.
+Here are four very basic reasons that demonstrate why we should develop procedures to document important processes.

 When you do write procedures you will need to standardize on a procedure template design.
 Start your policies and procedures template design by thinking through your document and record control procedures.
 Your procedure template design should make room for a header block to ensure your procedure communicates your purpose and scope.

 Add a Title, Policy, Purpose, Scope, Responsibility, and Definitions section to help people understand your procedure and you should start to see the importance of writing procedures.
 Clear department responsibilities identify who does what and helps to declare which positions are mentioned in your procedure with a synopsis of what is expected for each position.
 Key term definitions reduce confusion; industry jargon should be explained in the definitions section of your procedure to help new procedure users.

 Writing Policies and Procedures for Compliance

 Before you start writing procedures from scratch, look around for examples, or templates, that you can copy.
 Pre-written procedures will speed up your development, reduce your research time, and turn writing procedures into editing procedures.
 I’ve found it’s a lot easier to edit a procedure than to write one from scratch, depending on the procedure.
 Many procedures are really common using business best practices, so why reinvent the wheel?